The Secret Dreamworld of a Shopaholic: Plot summary

 Suze and Becky find a magazine feature about eligible millionaires, including Tarquin and Luke.
-Tarquin asks Becky out, and compliments her scarf.
-While Tarquin goes to the bathroom, Becky looks at his checkbook, and is disappointed.
-Tarquin returns and Becky feels he saw her looking at the checkbook.
+Tarquin asks Becky out on a date and compliments her on her scarf.
+Out of honesty, she declines a generous cheque for a charity (which she had come up with to keep the conversation going).
+But while Tarquin goes to the bathroom, Becky looks at his checkbook, and is disappointed : he spends almost nothing !
+Horrible moment of embarrassment when Tarquin returns and Becky feels he saw her looking at the checkbook.
 Becky loses interest in Tarquin, despite his wealth and admitted he's just not her type.

-Throughout the story, Derek Smeath, Becky’s bank manager, is trying to contact her to discuss her overdraft.
-Becky offers various implausible excuses for not meeting him, until Smeath realizes she is unable to repay it, and insists on meeting her.
+Throughout the story, Derek Smeath, Becky's bank manager, is trying to contact her to discuss her overdraft.
+Becky offers various implausible excuses for not meeting him, until chance brings them together at a conference.
+Smeath makes an appointment with her and threatens her with trouble if she doesn't show up ...
 Out of excuses, Becky goes to hide at her parents' house, telling them she has a stalker.
 Becky learns that her neighbors made a financial decision based on advice she gave them absentmindedly and they stand to lose thousands of pounds.
 Mortified, she attempts to make amends by writing an article exposing the bank's duplicity on the Daily World.
 The article is successful, and leads Becky to appear on a daytime television show, The Morning Coffee.

 However, Becky did not realize the bank was a client of Luke's PR firm.
 He is angry with her, believing she wrote the article in retaliation for him disrespecting her.
 Becky mentions tried to call Luke several times to get his side of the story, but Alicia selfishly hung up on her believing her to be nothing more than a fanatic.
 They square off on television and Becky drives her point home about Flagstaff Life's duplicity.
 Luke concedes that she was right about them defrauding their customers and announces that Brandon Communications will no longer represent the bank.
 Becky becomes a regular on the Morning Coffee and a caller asks her how she can make her bad financial situation disappear because of poor decisions she's made.
 Hearing the story hit home to her, she advises the caller to take responsibility for finances because running away from the problems will make things worse.
 Afterwards, Becky takes her own advice, talks to Smeath, apologizes for her behavior, and agrees to meet him to discuss her debts.

 Luke invites Becky for a "business dinner" at The Ritz.
 They end up sleeping with each other at the end of the night, and Becky misses another meeting with Smeath.
 However, Smeath writes to say that the meeting can be postponed, as her finances have improved thanks to her television work, though he will continue to monitor her account.